-Reading Your Florida Accident Report - What You Need to Look For
+Reading Your Florida Accident Report

 A Florida traffic accident report is an important document that may help support your injury or wrongful death claim.
 The report contains a police officer's account of the accident, including contributing causes that may reveal negligence.
 Many clients tell us they want to know exactly what the investigating police officer reported about their accident or the accident of a loved one.
 As a special service, we've compiled a list of the most important things to look for on your Florida traffic crash report.